tta-icml2025/tta-icml2025.github.io/docs/source/schedule.rst

 Workshop Schedule
 =================

-The workshop dates are Jul.
-18 & 19 and the date for this workshop is still being decided by the ICML workshop chairs.
-Stay tuned!
+**When and Where.** The workshop will be held on Jul.
+18!
+Come join us in Meeting 220-222.

+The workshop will host invited speakers, contributed talks and posters, paper awards, and a panel.

+Stay tuned for the final schedule!

 .. rst-class:: table-hover